-- IP address mismatch (with IP based autologin): if the participation has the wrong IP address, or if more than one participation has the same IP address, then the login fails.
-Note that if the user is using the IP address of a different user, CWS will happily log them in without noticing anything. - IP address mismatch (using IP based login restrictions): the login fails if the participation has the wrong IP address or subnet. - Blocked hidden participations: users whose participation is hidden cannot log in if "Block hidden participations" is set in the contest configuration.
+- IP address mismatch (with IP-based autologin): if the IP address doesn't match any subnet of any participation or if it matches some subnets of more than one participation, then the login fails.
+Note that if the user is using the IP address of a different user, CWS will happily log them in without noticing anything. - IP address mismatch (using IP-based login restrictions): the login fails if the request comes from an IP address that doesn't match any of the participation's IP subnets (non-maximal masks are taken into consideration here). - Blocked hidden participations: users whose participation is hidden cannot log in if "Block hidden participations" is set in the contest configuration.